dyscribe/dyscribe_blog/_posts/2015-09-19-boot-raspi-in-browser.md

 date: 2015-09-18
 ---

-# Boot Raspberry Pi into a Browser in Kiosk mode

 > It took me a while to find something that works easily and with no hassle.
 This is by far the easiest way I could find.
 If you have questions or ideas for improvement, let me know.

 If you need some help in setting Wifi, SSH or other useful things, check out [my other Raspi tutorials here.]()//dyscribe.com/tags/#raspberrypi).
 If you already got these things figured out, here we go with the actual Tutorial: